-We’ll assume you’ve also created an federal tax employer identification number (EIN) for your business.
-If not, just head over to https://www.irs.gov/businesses/small-businesses-self-employed/apply-for-an-employer-identification-number-ein-online.
+We’ll assume you’ve also created a federal tax employer identification number (EIN) for your business.
+If not, just head over to the IRS's website.
 Next is to create your business credit profile at each credit bureau.

 When you open a personal credit account, it is automatically reported to all three credit bureaus.
 This is not something you need to do.
 Your credit profile is automatically created.

 With business credit, you must go to each credit bureau and create a credit profile.
 Here are the four business credit bureaus:

 Setting up your business credit profile at each of the above four credit bureaus will take time as each one has a different process.
 Simply do them one at a time.

 Why do you need to create a profile at each bureau?
 All merchant do not report to the same credit bureau.
 If you want, you can first create profiles at Dun & Bradstreet and Experian, the two most popular business credit bureaus.
 Then, as you come across merchants who report to the other credit bureaus, you can set up those profiles.